RolandMunsil/ParadigmFileExtractor/Filesystem details.md

 This file starts off with a PAD section that's 4 bytes long and just contains `0x00000000`, and then another PAD section with the same data.
 Then we have a COMM section that's `0x18` bytes long with some data, and then some `PART` sections which are each `0x80` bytes long.

-I don't know what most of these section types mean, but there are a few that I do (and which are important to understand if you want to work on reverse-engineering any of these file formats)
+I don't know what most of these section types mean, but there are a few that I do (and which are important to understand if you want to work on reverse-engineering any of these file formats).

 ### "GZIP" sections (aka MIO0 sections)
 Sections that start with "GZIP" are, confusingly, actually files compressed using the [MIO0 compression format](https://hack64.net/wiki/doku.php?id=super_mario_64:mio0).
-After the section header is a magic word indicating the type of the data being compressed, followed by the expected size of the data once it's decompressed, and then the actual compressed data (which has it's own header, but that's part of the MIO0 format).
-I assume that at some point they were using or were planning on using the GZIP compression format at some point, and when they switched to MIO0 they kept the old header.
+After the section header is a magic word indicating the type of the data being compressed, followed by the expected size of the data once it's decompressed, and then the actual compressed data (which has its own header, but that's part of the MIO0 format).
+I assume that at some point they were using or were planning on using the GZIP compression format, and when they switched to MIO0 they kept the old header.

 ![](https://github.com/RolandMunsil/ParadigmFileExtractor/blob/master/Documentation%20Images/gzip-section.png)

 In this example, the GZIP section itself is `0xA0` bytes long.
 It contains data in the `BITM` format, and when decompressed, will be `0x1A0` bytes long.
 Then what follows is the MIO0 data itself.

 ### "PAD " sections
 "PAD " sections always have just 4 bytes of data which is always `0x00000000`.
-Given the name "PAD", and the fact that they always just zeroes, it seems like they're probably there as padding, maybe for alignment?
+Given the name "PAD", and the fact that they always consist of just zeroes, it seems like they're probably there as padding, maybe for alignment?

 ### "COMM" sections
 It seems like "COMM" is a catch-all for any type of data without a defined type - "COMM" might be short for "common".

 ## AeroFighters weirdness
-The above explanation covers the filesystems of all of the games Paradigm has released, except for one: AeroFighters Assault (and it's releases in other regions).
+The above explanation covers the filesystems of all of the games Paradigm has released, except for one: AeroFighters Assault (and its releases in other regions).
 For some reason these games have some really weird stuff going on in their filesystems.

 ### Strange magic words
 The AeroFighers games have a few files with a magic word that's just four spaces, and a few with the magic word "Trai" (the only magic word with lowercase letters).
 These files are all together in the ROM, but I haven't looked into the file format itself to figure out what's special about them, so I have no clue what's up with them.